Crossmint/api-proxy-firebase/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Testing on deployed instance

+Once deployed you will need to add an authorized domain to your firebase project if you want to use the test token generator.
+This can be found on the root page of the deployed app in a browser.
+For example, `https://api-proxy-firebase.vercel.app/`.
+On this page you can click the "Sign in with Google" button to get a JWT for testing out the API.
+To add the authorized domain do the following:

+- Go to the Firebase console for your project.
+- In the left sidebar, click on the "Authentication" option.
+  - If you don't see it, expand the "Build" accordian
+- Click on the "Settings" tab.
+- Scroll down to the "Authorized domains" section and add your domain.
+- Save the changes.